microsoft/TaskWeaver/README.md

 ## 🆕 News
+- 📅2025-01-16: TaskWeaver has been enhanced with an experimental role called [Recepta](https://microsoft.github.io/TaskWeaver/blog/reasoning) for its reasoning power.🧠
 - 📅2024-12-23: TaskWeaver has been integrated with the [AgentOps](https://microsoft.github.io/TaskWeaver/docs/observability) for better observability and monitoring.🔍
 - 📅2024-09-13: We introduce the shared memory to store information that is shared between the roles in TaskWeaver.
 Please check the [memory](https://microsoft.github.io/TaskWeaver/docs/memory) for more details.🧠
 - 📅2024-09-13: We have enhanced the experience feature by allowing static and dynamic experience selection.
 Please check the [experience](https://microsoft.github.io/TaskWeaver/blog/experience) for more details.📚